 Videos must feature every team member.
 We want to see your smiling faces too, so if you do a screencast, don’t make it the majority of the video.
 If you wish to include a supplemental screencast video, there’s room for that in the application too.
 Finally, do not password-protect your video, as it interferes with our ability to screen them efficiently.
 Instead, make the URL private and non-searchable.

 We require at least one full-time team member to be a current student, or to have graduated no earlier than December 2016.
 Temporary interns working with companies that apply to the program are not considered student team members.
-Preference will be given to teams with more students than fewer.
+Preference will be given to teams with a higher ratio of students.

 Yes.
 Several of our recent teams have done programs like Y Combinator simultaneously and found the programs to be complementary.